 - ☐ The track must match the color of the house soffit and must be installed within the soffit. - ☑ Lighting must be installed so that there is a limited view of the components from the street when the lights are not on.
 No exposed wires may be visible. - ☑ Lighting must be installed to be downward facing and not directed at neighboring properties. - ☑ Lighting must be installed in a professional manner and be aesthetically pleasing. - ☑ Standard light presentation must be non-animated/non-motion with a minimum LED spacing of nine (9") inches and a maximum brightness of 15 lumens per LED to ensure even distribution of light.
-A "warmer" white (less than 3,000K) is preferred. - At no time may the lights be programmed to strobe, flash, or pulse. - Exposed LED light strips, café/bistro string lights, and rope lights (plug-in style, including but not limited to, Govee, Phillips Hue strips, LFX, Kasa smart lights) are prohibited in the front of the home.
-Reference §2.44.G for the installation of café/bistro style string lighting in back/rear yards.

-F. Temporary Holiday Lighting and Decorations.
+A "warmer" white (less than 3,000K) is preferred. - ✓ At no time may the lights be programmed to strobe, flash, or pulse. - ☑ Lighting intensity must be reduced or lighting must be turned off no later than 11:00 PM daily to avoid disturbing neighbors and preserve the night sky. - ☑ Reference §2.44.G for the installation of café/bistro style string lighting. - F. Temporary Holiday Lighting and Decorations.

 Committee approval is not required for the display of temporary holiday lighting and decorations.

-Lighting includes, but is not limited to, colored bulbs (multi, single color, and changing color) and clear bulb string lights, colored spotlights, icicle lights, laser/projector lights, net lights, and novelty string lights, etc. Decoration includes, but is not limited to, inflatable displays, constructed displays, ground/structured mounted displays, etc.
+- ☑ Lighting includes, but is not limited to, colored bulbs (multi, single color, and changing color) and clear bulb string lights, colored spotlights, icicle lights, laser/projector lights, net lights, and novelty string lights, etc. - ☑ Decoration includes, but is not limited to, inflatable displays, constructed displays, ground/structured mounted displays, etc.

 Temporary Holiday Lighting appurtenances, which include any element added to the exterior of the home (e.g., gutter clips, "teacup" hooks, etc.) to support temporary decorations, must be removed within 30 days after the holiday (weather permitting).

 The Architectural Committee may consider the permanent installation of certain appurtenances based on installation location, size, color, and visibility from the public right-of-way.